Long time validity of the linearized Boltzmann uncut-off and the linearized Landau equations from the Newton Law: Geometrical estimates

 \end{lemma}

+The two estimations can be performed in the same way, and we will only treat the first one.
 The proof of this lemma is an adaptation of the proof of Lemma 8 of \cite{PSS}.
 The estimation is not optimal.
 For example, the factor $\e^{1/4}$ can be replaced in the hard spheres setting by $\e|\log\e|^r$ for some constant $r>1$ (see for example \cite{BGSS1}).
 However, optimal estimates use the upper bound of the collision kernel of hard spheres.
 Such bounds are verified for more general potential and certainly not in the limit $\alpha\to0$.
 The proof of \cite{PSS} (which is adapted from it) is more robust.

 \begin{proof}

 We need to avoid \begin{itemize} \item an \emph{overlap}: there exists a time $\tau\in(0,t)\cap\delta\mathbb{Z}$ and two particles $q$ and $q'$ such that

 \item a \emph{recollision}: there exists a time $\tau\in[0,t]$ and two particles $q$ and $q'$ such that $\tau\notin\{\tau_1,\cdots,\tau_{n_k-1}\}$ and \end{itemize}